sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 > **NOTE:**
 >
-> Adding the SSH key to you profile is one time task.
+> Adding an SSH key to you profile is a one-time task.
 It is possible to use multiple keys for different VMs but there is no need to repeat this procedure for the rest of the tutorial.

 ### <a name="2.-My-first-VM"></a> 2.
 My first VM